10 Practical Ways to Be Happier at Work

 Hurt feelings should not be attached to ideas.

 People will instantly come back at that piece of advice with “yeah, but it’s a job that eats up most of your week, so it’s more than that.”
 Well, yes and no. Ideally, we'd all love to work at a job that makes us extremely fulfilled, and has us jumping out of bed with excitement on a Monday morning.
-But we don’t live in an ideal world.
+We don’t live in an ideal world.
 So, we do a job, and we do it to keep a roof over our heads, food on the table, and clothing on our backs.
-Be happy knowing you are employed (many people would kill to be in your position), and are providing for yourself and your family.
+Be happy knowing you are employed and are providing for yourself and your family.